talent-cluster/talent-cluster.github.io/jobs.md

 1. Security Engineer
 1. Network Engineer

-Contrary to the above positions, the positions below do not have an assessment so it is important if you can highlight any prior experience in the specific position:

-1. Project Manager
-1. Product Owner
-1. Scrum Master
-1. Sales Representative
-1. Business Analyst

-## What to expect
+Note, the above roles require a 7-days technical assignment starting at a time of your choice.

-Our clients have opened various positions.
-Unless explictly stated, the positions are full time, fully remote and require professional work experience in english.
+Unless explictly stated, the positions our clients have opened are full time, fully remote and require professional work experience in english.

+We collect the following information so that you don't have to waste your time:

 ## Client characteristics